 - Be a self-starter.
-Research CNCS Toolkits for guidance on how to establish the volunteer project perfect for the skills you wish to hone and serves the needs of your community.
-These toolkits are available for established projects and for projects that haven't been created.
-If you see a gap in community service in your area, you can develop a project with the assistance of the toolkit that provides information on how to create a service project from beginning to end.
-The business and project development and management skills learned from starting up and running your own community service project can enhance your resume, benefit your community and make you more marketable in your job search.
+Research CNCS Toolkits to learn how to establish the perfect volunteer project to serve your community’s needs and help you hone the skills you want to gain.
+These toolkits are available for established projects and for new projects.
+If you see a gap in community service in your area, you can develop a project designed to fill it.
+Use the toolkit to help you create a service project from beginning to end.
+You can gain business and project management skills from starting and running your own community service project.
+Those skills can enhance your resume, benefit your community and make you more marketable in your job search.

 - Be a promoter.
-CNCS provides opportunities for volunteer organizations to promote their project and to inform and draw volunteers to their specific needs.
+CNCS provides opportunities for volunteer organizations to promote their project and get volunteers to their specific needs.
 This is just one way to advertise the need for volunteers for your project.
-Marketing skills are necessary to promote service projects, and those skills can easily translate to the workforce.
+You will also need marketing skills to promote your service project, and those skills can easily translate to the workforce.

 Volunteer positions may be available on your installation or in the surrounding community and can help you build your network, meet new friends and connect to like-minded people.
 If you prefer projects that keep you outdoors, visit Volunteer.gov to search for opportunities to volunteer at parks, recreation and wilderness agencies.